yashjariwala/YaruisFrontEnd/README.md

 ## Known Problems

+- Trying to add edit options to the My Account page so details can be changed or removed..(Working on it and will be added to next commit)

 - Bootstrap related design problems in header and some pages.(will be solved soon)

-- CSS is not applied and sometimes doesn't work on the new My Account page working on it and will be resolved by next commit.

 ## Project made by Yash Jariwala